qiaoqiao2323/qiaoqiao2323.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://airo.ugent.be/'>AIRO - IDLAB, Ghent University-imec</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+Ghent, Belgium.

 profile:
   align: right